addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ### MVC Applied To The Web

 The web heavily relies on the HTTP protocol, which is stateless.
 This means that there is not a  constantly open connection between the browser and server; each request instantiates a new communication channel between the two.
-Once the request initiator (e.g. a browser) gets a response the connection is closed.
+Once the request initiator (e.g., a browser) gets a response the connection is closed.
 This fact creates a completely different context when compared to the one of the operating systems on which many of the original MVC ideas were developed.
 The MVC implementation has to conform to the web context.

-A typical server-side MVC implementation has one MVC stack layered behind a single point of entry.
-This single point of entry means that all HTTP requests, e.g., `http://www.example.com`, `http://www.example.com/whichever-page/`, etc., are routed by the server configuration to the same handler, independent of the URI.
+A typical server-side MVC implementation implements the Front Controller design pattern.
+This pattern layers an MVC stack behind a single point of entry.
+This single point of entry means that all HTTP requests (e.g., `http://www.example.com`, `http://www.example.com/whichever-page/`, etc.) are routed by the server's configuration to the same handler, independent of the URI.

-At that point, there would be an implementation of the Front Controller pattern which analyzes HTTP requests and decides which class (Controller) and method (Action) to invoke in response to the request.

-The selected Controller takes over and passes to and/or fetches data from the appropriate Model.
-After the Controller receives the data from the Model, it loads an appropriate View, injects the Model data into it, and returns the response to the browser.
+When the Front Controller receives an HTTP request it analyzes it and decides which class (Controller) and method (Action) to invoke.
+The selected Controller Action takes over and interacts with the appropriate Model to fulfill the request.
+The Controller receives data back from the Model, loads an appropriate View, injects the Model data into it, and returns the response to the browser.

 For example, let say we have our blog on `www.example.com` and we want to edit an article (with `id=43`) and request `http://www.example.com/article/edit/43`: